SpaceagencyArchitects/groundcontrol/content/notes/1_Documentation Codex/1a_Principles/Allocation of Information.md

 # Say It Once

-Provide a piece of information as few times as possible and only in the agreed place.
-Ideally only once within the Architectural Drawing Set.
-On a drawing or in a schedule.
+Provide a piece of information as few times as possible and only in the agreed place - ideally only once within the architectural drawing set, on a drawing or in a schedule.

 Do not repeat specifications in the drawing set.